Olivia Newton-John: 1998–2012: Later releases

+Newton-John was featured in UniGlobe Entertainment's breast cancer docu-drama, 1 a Minute, released in October 2010.
+The documentary was made by actress Namrata Singh Gujral and featured other celebrities who had survived breast cancer or who were affected by the disease.
+During the same month, Bluewater Productions released a comic book featuring Newton-John to coincide with Breast Cancer Awareness Month.

+In 2010, Newton-John starred in the film Score: A Hockey Musical, released in Canada.
+She portrayed Hope Gordon, the mother of a home-schooled hockey prodigy.
+The film opened the 2010 Toronto International Film Festival.

+Newton-John guest-starred as herself in the sitcoms Ned and Stacey, Murphy Brown and Bette and also made two appearances as herself on Glee.

 For her first Glee appearance, Newton-John recreated her "Physical" video with series regular Jane Lynch.
 The performance was released as a digital single which peaked at number 89 on the Billboard Hot 100 in May 2010.
 In Australia, Newton-John hosted the animal and nature series Wild Life and guest-starred as Joanna on two episodes of the Australian series The Man From Snowy River.

-Newton-John released another concert DVD, Olivia Newton-John and the Sydney Symphony: Live at the Sydney Opera House and a companion CD, her third live album titled Olivia's Live Hits.
-An edited version of the DVD premiered on PBS station, WLIW (Garden City, New York), in October 2007.

 In January 2011, Newton-John began filming the comedy A Few Best Men in Australia with director Stephan Elliott, in the role of mother of the bride.
 The groom is played by Xavier Samuel.